h4x3rotab/dstack-teekit/README.md

 but this happens out-of-band and doesn't directly protect the connection between the user and the TEE.

-Applications using tee-channels can treat TEEs like a regular web server, and use public certificate authorities like Let's Encrypt and Cloudflare to protect them.
+Applications using teekit can treat TEEs like a regular web server, and use public certificate authorities like Let's Encrypt and Cloudflare to protect them.
 Third parties can host copies of the same application on IPFS or other immutable cloud services.
 The TEE channel